Dukkah and avocado toast

 Instructions

-• Weigh the ingredients separately and let them toast in a pan on medium/high flame; given that the times to toast each ingredient are different, but we certainly also do not want to dirty a lot of pans, first toast the pine nuts and pistachios, then combine the sesame seeds, then the coriander and cumin, and finally, the thyme.
+• Weigh the ingredients separately and let them toast in a pan on medium/high flame; given that the time to toast each ingredient is different, but we certainly also do not want to make a lot of pans dirty, toast first the pine nuts and pistachios, then combine the sesame seeds, then the coriander and cumin, and finally, the thyme.

-• Allow the contents of the frying pan to return to room temperature then crush it with a mortar and pestle or chop it in mixer.
-You can decide if you prefer a fine powder or fine grainy mix.
-In my opinion, a grainy mix works best for the avocado recipe.
+• Allow the content of the frying pan to return to room temperature then crush it with a mortar and pestle or process it in a spice grinder.
+You can decide if you prefer a fine powder or a grainy mix.
+In my opinion, a grainy mix works best for the avocado toast.

-• Transfer the chopped grainy mix into a small glass jar, then add salt and pepper and shake the mix.
+• Transfer the chopped grainy mix into a small glass jar, then add salt and pepper, close the lid, and shake.

 • Keep your dukkah jar with all your other spices in a dry, cool place away from sunlight.